 Introduction – a varied landscape

 This 215 hectare / 530 acre block of rural land on the Kapiti Coast, New Zealand, is a mixture of regenerating native bush (30 years old) covering the steep hills, and flat valleys kept clear of bush by grazing livestock.
+It is situated in the foothills of the Tararua Ranges.

 On this off-grid property an almost self sufficient and sustainable, low footprint lifestyle has been established.
 This includes mature vegetable gardens and orchard, and a pico hydro system that has been generating the power needed for over 10 years.